Compressible turbulent convection in highly stratified adiabatic background: Growing asymmetry with increased stratification

 \section{Growing asymmetry with increased stratification}

 The adiabatic temperature profile, $T_{a}(z)=T^B_a(1-Dz)$, is the equilibrium profile.
 Thus the part of temperature corresponding to convection is the superadiabatic temperature defined as

-In figure \ref{fig:Fig1}, we compare the contour visualization of $T_{sa}$ for the two extreme cases in our series with $D= 0.1$ (low) and $D= 0.8$ (high).
-The left panel corresponds to case 1, closest to the OB limit.
+In figure \ref{fig:Fig1}, we compare the contour visualization of $ \ln \left(| \mathbf{\nabla} T_{sa}| \right)$ for the two extreme cases in our series with $D= 0.1$ (low) and $D= 0.8$ (high).
+Panel (a) corresponds to case 1, closest to the OB limit.
 Not surprisingly, the plumes from the top and bottom are more or less symmetric in shape and frequency.
-However, this top-bottom-symmetry disappears completely for case 8 in the right panel.
-One observes broader thick plumes from the bottom compared to a network of slender thinner plumes originating from the top.
-Recently, \cite{JPSc2023} showed that thinner plumes from the top boundary are a common characteristic of compressible convection regardless of the relative boundary layer thickness, but here the differences are very pronounced.
+However, this top-bottom-symmetry disappears completely for the highly stratified case 8 in panel (b).
+One observes a network of slender thin plumes \citep{rast1998} originating from the top boundary layer that fall deep into the bulk.
+Recently, \cite{JPSc2023} showed that thinner plumes from the top boundary are a common characteristic of compressible convection regardless of the relative boundary layer thickness, but here the asymmetry is very pronounced.